ans-group/docs.ukfast.co.uk/source/domains/ssl/letsencrypt/letsencrypt_acme_sh.md

 ```bash
 acme.sh --issue -d test.example.com -w /path/to/doc/root --reloadcmd "systemctl reload <webserver>"
 ```
-### NGINX
+## NGINX

-acme.sh also has a NGINX mode this will only work if you are currently running NGINX on port 80
+acme.sh also has a NGINX mode this will only work if you are **currently** running NGINX on port 80

 ```bash
 acme.sh --issue -d example.com -d www.example.com --nginx --reloadcmd "systemctl reload nginx"
 ```

-### Apache
+## Apache
-acme.sh also has a Apache mode this will only work if you are currently running Apache on port 80
+acme.sh also has a Apache mode this will only work if you are **currently** running Apache on port 80

 ```bash
 acme.sh --issue -d example.com -d www.example.com --apache --reloadcmd "systemctl reload apache"
 ```

-##  Additional options

 ```eval_rst
   .. title:: SSL | How to install and use acme.sh